magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 Server started: http://localhost:3001/
 ```

-> NOTE 2: I set the port of the node http server to `3001` to not
+> NOTE 2: I set node's http server port to `3001` so that
-> collide its [express server](http://expressjs.com/) with the default
+> its [express server](http://expressjs.com/) would not clash with the default
-> `3000` port number of the clojure web server we're going to later
+> `3000` port number of the clojure web server we're going to launch later.
-> launch.

 ### Play with the React web application